SEI-TAS/kalki-db/readme.md

 ## Prerequisites
  - Docker is required to build this library as a build env image, and to run the DB this library connects to.
+ - Docker Compose 1.16.0+ is required to run the DB.
  - If compiling locally, Java JDK 8 is required.

 ## Usage